From exploring canyons in Pai to partying it up in Bangkok, here’s our list of the absolute best places to visit in

 As a decidedly provincial town with obvious Burmese influences, Mae Hong Son is ideal for those that don’t really know what to do in Thailand but prefer to have a relaxing and calm time.

-This northern town is relatively small, and at times, it hardly looks like a normal Thai town.
+This town in northern Thailand is relatively small, and at times, it hardly looks like a normal Thai town.

 Unlike the rest of Thailand, Mae Hong Son has a mostly different culture, where it has far fewer tourists as it focuses more on domestic tourism rather than international.

 Most of the visitors are Thai, which is why there is almost no party culture in this town, but rather calm and quiet activities for those that want to get away from other places in Thailand full of tourists.